The Ancient History of Beads

 String of beads and amulet, Egypt, 2040-1640 BCE (Museum of Fine Arts Boston)

 Beads are the earliest form of human adornment.
 These tiny, beautiful objects have been worn, treasured, and traded since the beginning of human history, traveling across continents and millennia.
-Made of stones and organic materials, and crafted in almost infinite variations of shape and size, beads were incredibly important in the ancient world.
-Beads represented some of the first human ideas and concepts related to beauty, identity, and social status.
-They were believed to hold amuletic powers and were often used to guide rituals and as part of religious practices.
-As their production became more standardized, beads were commonly used as a form of payment in trade within and across cultures.
+Crafted in almost infinite variations of shape and size, beads were incredibly important in the ancient world.

 Beads, Egypt, 2040-1640 BCE (Museum of Fine Arts Boston)